 Our goal is to safely contain the tailings under any and all circumstances and throughout a TSF’s entire lifecycle; we take this responsibility seriously and strive to ensure all our TSFs meet or exceed governing standards.
 Freeport has a demonstrated track record of developing and constructing resilient TSFs, considering site-specific conditions to help ensure the safety and longevity of each facility.

 There are three types of embankments – upstream, centerline, and downstream.
-Freeport-McMoRan owns and operates TSFs with all three embankment types, though the majority have upstream embankments.
+FCX owns and operates TSFs with all three embankment types, though the majority have upstream embankments.

 Upstream Tailings Storage Facilities